-M-119 begins at the north end of Petoskey but doesn’t become The Tunnel of Trees until north of Harbor Springs.
-From Harbor Springs M-119/Tunnel of Trees becomes a narrow road that runs 20 miles along a spectacular bluff overlooking Lake Michigan, with especially sharp twists at Devil’s Elbow (reputed to be haunted by an evil spirit and voices after dark) and at Horseshoe Curve or Bend.
-Along the way, you’ll find the unique shops, great food & drink, spectacular scenery and fascinating history that all add up to make M-119’s Tunnel of Trees, a perfect Northern Michigan vacation.
+M-119 begins at the north end of Petoskey but it doesn’t become The Tunnel of Trees until north of Harbor Springs.
+From Harbor Springs, M-119/Tunnel of Trees becomes a narrow road that runs 20 miles along a spectacular bluff overlooking Lake Michigan, with especially sharp twists at Devil’s Elbow (reputed to be haunted by an evil spirit and voices after dark) and at Horseshoe Curve or Bend.
+Along the way, you’ll find unique shops, must-try local restaurants, spectacular scenery and fascinating historical spots.

 The Tunnel of Trees is named for the hardwoods and evergreens that crowd up to the edge of the road, their crowns knit into a comforting ceiling over motorists and bicyclists.
 But this isn’t like a tunnel through a mountain, where the view is basically the inside of a cave.

 M-119/Tunnel of Trees offers glimpses into the forest and through wide openings to inspiring vistas.
 I have traveled this route for years, hundreds of times, in every season, and with each trip, something new catches my interest—maybe a spectacular view of the lake, or snow cloaking the dark green hemlocks in winter.
 In spring, the number of trilliums on the forest floor is beyond estimate.
 In autumn, sunlight filters through the trees, electrifying the fall leaf colors.

 If you can, make the trip on a weekday, a day when you have plenty of time to let the scenery inspire (and the patience to be courteous to cyclists and pokey drivers).
 Allow your mind to wander to consider the area’s history—the original Native Americans and their traditions, as well as the early European settlers.